magda-io/magda-config-data.gov.au/README.md

 # Upgrade Guide:

+## 0.0.60

+v0.0.60 update elasticsearch dataset indice version to 47, which will trigger a full reindex.
+To prevent users from partial result & minimise the downtime, you can set `.Values.datasetsIndexVersion` to previous version `46` until reindex is completed.

 ## 0.0.58-rc.3

 In order to minimise the downtime during the migration, we skipped the version 0.0.57 and jumped to RC release 0.0.58-rc.3.